 To learn more about mahogany as a tonewood, check out my article Is Mahogany A Good Guitar Tonewood?
 Electric, Acoustic & Bass.

-Sapele is listed on the IUCN Red List as vulnerable species due to a population reduction of over 20% in the past three generations.
+Sapele is listed on the IUCN Red List as a vulnerable species due to a population reduction of over 20% in the past three generations.
 CITES, however, does not restrict Sapele.

 The heartwood of Sapele is a golden to dark reddish-brown.
-Its interlocked grain ranges greatly in its configuration, producing ribbon, pommele, quilted, mottled, wavy, beeswing, or fiddleback pattern depending on how the particular tree grew.
+Its interlocked grain ranges greatly in its configuration, producing ribbon, pommele, quilted, mottled, wavy, beeswing, or fiddleback patterns, depending on how the particular tree grew.

 Sapele hardwood has a blunting effect on woodworking tools.
 Its interlocked grain is prone to tear-out, and the wood reacts negatively to iron.
 That being said, it finishes well.

-As a tonewood, Sapele is balanced and projecting, offering slightly brighter performance than mahogany.
+As a tonewood, Sapele is balanced and projecting, offering a slightly brighter performance than mahogany.
 Its lower mids are beautifully pronounced, and its resonance is notable as well.